IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 ```
 You can verify the transaction by checking the product and seller registry.

 To create a product listing for the above product, copy the `ProductID` from the product registry.
 Then submit `StartBidding` transaction.
+Remember to replace `<ProductID>` with the product id you just copied.
 ```
 {
   "$class": "org.acme.product.auction.StartBidding",